Fudan-iGEM/2025-wiki/pages/measurement.md

 ## Overview

-Our project *DR.&nbsp;sTraTeGY* is trying to dynamically record natural mutations in living cells using engineered biological systems.
+Our project *DR.sTraTeGY* is trying to dynamically record natural mutations in living cells using engineered biological systems.
 The core of this strategy is a mutation recorder based on the [EMSfp parts](/part-collection/#collection-2-tu-recorders-using-ems-insensitive-fluorescent-protein), which converts random mutations into quantifiable changes in fluorescence intensity.
 To validate this recorder's functionality, we employed a comprehensive three-stage approach: fluorescence microscopy for direct visual confirmation of intensity variation at single-cell level, flow cytometry for statistical analysis of population-wide fluorescence distribution, and deep sequencing to confirm mutation localization in promoter regions but not EMSfp regions.

 ## Microscopy - Qualitative Observation of Signal Variation